Portsmouth & District Billiards & Snooker Association

 If a match should be interrupted by unusual circumstances such that it cannot be completed on the night, the captains shall take note of the completed games/frames played and arrange a date as above for the completion of the match from the point reached, any unfinished snooker frame or billiards game being restarted.
 The pairings for the match shall remain the same but an eligible substitute player may be used in any game (not frame) not started.

-Teams must be prepared to play scheduled home matches on the day designated for their division.
+Teams must be prepared to play scheduled home matches on the day designated for their division in accordance with the published fixtures.
 Changes may only be made by mutual agreement between both captains.

 35. No league fixtures may be played after the end of the season unless circumstances cause the Executive Committee to make an exception.
 Fixtures not played by the end of season may attract fines against both teams at the discretion of the Executive Committee, which is empowered to award points if appropriate, or deduct up to four points in addition to any fine or other penalty imposed against either, or both, of the two teams.